Why is vegan cheese so bad? You know what? The answer is in the ingredients. Not all vegan cheese is bad, but some of them definitely are.

 In fact carageenan has been listed as a ‘possible’ carcinogenic food for humans by the FDA.

-Artisan Vegan Cheeses (And Why They Might Be Better)
+Artisan Vegan Cheeses (And Why They Can Be Better)

 Artisan vegan cheeses vary enormously.